near/NEPs/text/0018-genesis_block.md

 This will hopefully lead to a contract size of ~400 bytes and a very small surface for mistakes.

 # Particularities
 Token holder balance will also be used for storage rent and function call execution.
-As mentioned above the access key of the token holder account used by NEAR Foundation will have a limited allowance.
+As mentioned above the access key of the token holder account used by The NEAR Foundation will have a limited allowance.

 The storage rent will be obviously applied to the entire account, it is not essential whether vesting/locking computation is going to be done in such a manner that it reduces vested or unvested tokens.